MicrosoftDocs/appcenter-docs/docs/sdk/crashes/uwp.md

 Follow the [Getting Started](~/sdk/getting-started/uwp.md) section if you haven't set up the SDK in your application yet.

 > [!NOTE]
-> Currently we do not support detection of low memory warnings on the UWP platform.
+> Currently we don't support detection of low memory warnings on the UWP platform.

 ## Adding the crashes module